Huntsville

 Where: Huntsville Botanical Garden

-Details: Celebrating its 30th anniversary, this event transforms the garden into a dazzling display of holiday lights and themed exhibits, attracting over 80,000 visitors each year. (axios.com)
+Details: Celebrating its 30th anniversary, this event features elaborate light displays and has become a cherished holiday tradition, attracting over 80,000 visitors each year. (axios.com)

 Parks & Recreation

-Features: A 1.5-mile trail encircling the 17-acre Sky Lake, a covered bridge, picnic areas, and an open-air pavilion.
+Features: A 1.5-mile trail surrounding Sky Lake, covered bridge, picnic areas, and a historic log cabin.
+It’s an ideal spot for hiking and enjoying nature. (en.wikipedia.org)

-Features: Over 10 miles of trails for hiking, biking, and horseback riding, along with diverse ecosystems including riverfront and swampland.
+Features: Over 10 miles of trails for hiking, biking, and horseback riding, along with diverse wildlife and plant species.
+It’s part of the North Alabama Birding Trail, making it a haven for bird enthusiasts. (en.wikipedia.org)

 Community Character